emilslezis/emilslezis/readme.md

 ## I'm a junior software and web developer.

 - 🕓 I'm coding for more than 5 years
-- 🐍 I'm curently focused on learning Python frameworks
+- 🦾 I'm curently focused on learning C++
 - 👊 I'm always open for contribution with other developers

 ### Make connection with me: